shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 My first impetus for travelling was to get out of the feeling of suffocation and choking, quite literally.
-Living and working remotely from Delhi, I developed a severe allergic reaction to air pollution causing me to fall sick every few months with a progressively decorating impact on my immunity and mental health.
+Living and working remotely from Delhi, I developed a severe allergic reaction to air pollution causing me to fall sick every few months with a progressively deteriorating effect on my immunity and mental health.
 I was stuck in a prison of my own making, further exaggerated by the Covid-19 induced lockdown.

-My first solo travelling trip was a huge step for me out of my comfort zone and to start socializing despite my crippling social anxiety and insecurities around being alone.
+My first solo travelling trip was a huge step out of my comfort zone and to start socializing despite my crippling social anxiety and insecurities around being alone.